 Strictly speaking, this concern is not entirely unjustified.
 M. Avot 1:5 states explicitly, “Do not talk excessively with women.
 This was said about one’s own wife; how much more so about the wife of one’s neighbor” and B. Nedarim 20a explains that it is because this speech will lead to adultery.

 Something else occurred to me at that time.
 The audience here consisted of rabbinical students who would at some point venture into communities as actual rabbis, which at some point would entail talking to women.
 One would hope that rabbis ought to be able to converse with female constituents without viewing them as sex objects, and if there were any doubt on this point then perhaps they ought not remain rabbinical students.
 If there was any concern of the moral integrity of the future rabbis of America, then perhaps we had bigger problems on our hands.

 But it also occurred to me that it is precisely because of the nature of our profession that this mussar was appropriate.
 Most professional rabbis have countless interactions with congregants or students.
-If a rabbi is particularly outgoing or friendly, it is not inconceivable for a conversation to be interpreted in a way other than what was intended.3 In short, if interpersonal boundaries are important for Jews, they are much more so for professional rabbis.
+If a rabbi is particularly outgoing or friendly, it is not inconceivable for a conversation to be interpreted in a way other than what was intended.[3.
+While rabbinic scandals do happen these are a negligible percentage compared to the rabbinate at large.]
+In short, if interpersonal boundaries are important for Jews, they are much more so for professional rabbis.